NewsUKArchive/dextrose/README.md

         --region, -r
             the aws region

-The Dextrose generate-html command can be run with the following commands:
+The Dextrose generate-html command can be run with the following commands to generate component presentation:

     dextrose generate-html --upload --bucket bucketname --key commit-hash